Skip to content

 Migration in one batch

-Also, make sure that a modern browser is installed on the AgendaX server, as this is needed to create an Outlook profile that connects to an Office 365 mailbox.
+Also, make sure that a modern browser is installed on the AgendaX server, as this is needed to create an Outlook profile that connects to a Microsoft 365 mailbox.

 Then,